brianmwadime/smutchings.github.io/_designer/2018-01-28-elitegaminglogo.md

 ---
 layout: post
 title: Elite Gaming Logo
+subtitle: A new logo for a new store
 description: Designing a new logo mark for a local board gaming store.
 meta-description: Designing a new logo mark for a local board gaming store.
 permalink: /designer/elitegaminglogo